 PAC BELL PARK -- A grandmother and grandson bond over baseball.
 Instant Theatre, Columbus Ohio.
 Voted Best Celebration of Life.

 WATER ON MARS/NO RUSSIAN DRESSING -- wedding plans are in jeopardy unless a planetary scheme is abandoned.
 (1) Staged reading for Ashland (Oregon) Ten Minute Play Competition.
 (2) Finalist, Maxim Mazumdar award, Alleyway Theatre, Buffalo, NY.
-(3) Semi-finalist, Drury University Play Competition.
+(3) Finalist, Drury University Play Competition.
 (4) Produced by Big Idea Theater, Roseville, California.
 (5) Short list, Short & Sweet Festival, Sydney, Australia (6) Produced by Two Chairs Theater Company, Colorado.

 NIGHTMARE CAMP -- Can a camp counselor really help campers purge their worst nightmares?
 Staged reading, Ashland (Oregon) Ten Minute Play Competition.

-SWEEPLESS -- WINNER 2010 Prince George's Theatre Play Competition.
+SWEEPLESS -- WINNER Prince George's Theatre Competition.
 Tracking down Spomonia’s broom thief sends Princess Ella and her loyal subjects on a perilous journey.
 Thirty minutes.
 Produced with music by Jason Wilson by the Teen Performance Ensemble of Prince George's County, Maryland.

 NO DICE -- Can beggars be choosers?
 Produced by Seoul Players, 10-2009.
 Produced for Asphalt Jungle Shorts and Ah Ha Moments, Kitchener, Ontario.

-HOLD TIGHT.
-Would Kelli prefer (1) seeing a doctor for cosmetic enhancement or (2) hooking up with Mervyn, a time-traveler eager to transport her back to the Forties?
+HOLD TIGHT -- Would Kelli prefer (1) seeing a doctor for cosmetic enhancement or (2) hooking up with Mervyn, a time-traveler eager to transport her back to the Forties?
 Performed at Muskigum College, New Concord, Ohio for Ohio State's Lawrence and Lee Theatre Research Institute Project.

-FLY THE UNFRIENDLY SKIES and CANDYGRAMS were produced by Mind the Gap Theater Company NYC for World Theater Day, 3-26-2013.
+FLY THE UNFRIENDLY SKIES and CANDYGRAMS were produced by Mind the Gap Theater Company NYC for World Theater Day.

 FIRE!
 FIRE! -- Can cats talk?
 Of course not -- except in emergencies.
-Produced by GI6O UK 6-8-2013.
+Produced by GI6O UK.